 The Office of Alumni and Professional Affairs offers innovative, educational opportunities for pharmacists, pharmacy technicians and other health care professionals, both regionally and nationally.
 Our office strives to meet the needs for lifelong learning through increasing knowledge in basic and applied science and enhancing skills necessary to respond to the challenges of a rapidly changing and developing profession.

-Auburn University Harrison School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing education; credits are recognized nationwide.
+Auburn University Harrison College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE) as a provider of continuing education; credits are recognized nationwide.

 Effective January 1, 2013, the Alabama Board of Pharmacy requires every pharmacist/technician to obtain an e-Profile ID.
 Please visit www.nabp.pharmacy to obtain an IB by creating an NABP e-profile.
 All continuing education registrations will require your NABP e-profile ID number and date of birth in the mm/dd format.
 If you have any questions about this mandatory CE requirement, you can visit the CPE Monitor FAQ page.